skywalkerSam/skywalkerSam/ReadMe.md

-- 👋 Hello, I’m Sam Skywalker.
+- 👋 Hello, I’m Sam Skywalker
-- 👀 I’m interested in Full Stack Web Development, AI & ML, and Cybersecurity.
+- 👀 I’m interested in Web Development stuff
-- 🌱 I’m currently exploring Web Development.
+- 🌱 I’m currently exploring IT & Web Development
-- 💞️ I’m looking to collaborate on Web Development Projects!
+- 💞️ I’m looking to collaborate on anything cool ;)
 - 📫 You can reach me at, contact.samskywalker@gmail.com

 <!---